 While the recurrences for the delayed response model again have a stencil of neighbor dependencies, they are more complicated.
 To go through the calculations systematically, one needs the appropriate notion of "stage", corresponding to m in the 3-arm program.
-In general, the stage of a state σ should be the maximum path length to the state from the initial state 0.
-Previously, all paths to σ from 0 took the same number of steps, which was the sum of the entries.
-Here again all paths have the same length, but it is $2(s_1 + f_1 + s_2 + f_2) + u_1 + u_2$, i.e., the components do not contribute uniformly.
-Because all the paths from σ from 0 are the same length, states at stage k (i.e., at distance k) depend only on states at stage k + 1, which allows one to store only 2 stages at a time.
-Further, as in the original problem, by carefully analyzing the dependencies and going through the loops in the correct order, this can be reduced down to 1 stage.
+In general, the stage of a state $\sigma$ should be the maximum path length to the state from the initial state 0.
+Previously, all paths to $\sigma$ from 0 took the same number of steps, which was the sum of the entries.
+Here again all paths have the same length, but it is $2(s_1 + f_1 + s_2 + f_2) + u_1 + u_2$ , i.e., the components do not contribute uniformly.
+Because all the paths from $\sigma$ from 0 are the same length, states at stage k depend only on states at stage k + 1, which allows one to store only 2 stages at a time.
+Further, as in the original problem, by carefully analyzing the dependencies

-Figure 2: Expected successes vs. delay, expected patient arrival rate $= 10^{0}$, uniform priors.
+Figure 2: Successes for various arrival rates, arm response rates = $10^{0}$ , uniform priors.